 The Surety is the company licensed by the Insurance Department and the regulatory agencies to write bonds within the state of the country on which the work will be executed.

-The Contractor, also called the principal, promise in the payment bond that the contract will be executed according to specified terms, while the Surety promises that if the contractor fails on his payments, it will pay damages to all demanding parties.
+The Contractor also called the principal, promises in the payment bond that the contract will be executed according to the specified terms, while the Surety promises that if the contractor fails on the terms, it will pay damages to all demanding parties.

 BFbond.com has an easy application that can be filled out online, which will give the necessary information for the underwriter to know who you are and where you are coming from.